 When we think about our ribs, if we ever do, we tend to picture them in front of our body, covering our heart and lungs.
-However, they attach to our spines in our backs though, and there are a few joints there between the vertebrae and the rib bones.
+However, they also attach to our spines in our backs. this means there are joints between the vertebrae and the rib bones.
 Any time you have a movement point between two structures, you have the potential for things to work incorrectly.
+In this case, you can get a stuck rib.
 In my Norwalk chiropractic practice, I work on these rib joints almost as much as the rest of the spinal joints.

 Causes of Rib Dysfunction

 There are three main causes of a rib becoming stuck out of place:

 - Sleeping – Side sleepers are particularly prone to this problem.
 If you sleep on your side and your pillow is not thick enough, you will often roll your shoulder forward to allow your head to lie flat on the pillow.
 Try a second pillow, so you can keep your shoulders from being pulled forward at night.

 - Exercise – Particularly back exercises like rows, and twisting motions, like in yoga.
 Injuries to the ribs happen when the shoulder is pulled far forward.
 This can happen when you let the weight hang on your arm after a repetition.
 Avoid this by keeping the shoulder blades pulled into the strong retracted position during the whole exercise.

 - Posture – Everything comes back to posture!
 Prolonged slumping of the shoulders makes it harder for the ribs to move during each breath.
 Computer posture is notorious for this.
 Having a large chest can predispose you to these types of injuries.
 See my posture tips for ideas on how to improve the way you sit.

 Some home treatments to try for rib pain